quantenschaum/nautical_almanac/README.md

 The compilation of data tables containing the values is done using the [Jinja](https://jinja.palletsprojects.com/) template engine.
 This allows the data to be formatted in any format you like.
 By using templates computation and presentation of the data get completely separated, and it is much easier to maintain and change the output format.

 The output values of the SkyField based routines, which take quite some time to evaluate, are cached.
-The cache may be store to disk and can be used in future runs to speed up the template rendering.
+The cache may be stored to disk and can be used in future runs to speed up the template rendering.

 The script also exposes a command line interface using `argparse` which allows to render a Jinja template and set various parameters.
 Just run `./almanac.py -h` to what it can do.